sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 <img src="https://user-images.githubusercontent.com/100507370/155894698-4e5a2d8e-1e2c-4e5d-a2f6-96a631cddc69.png">
 </p>
 <p align="center">
 Fig 1.
-Mixer schematic
+Transistor level schematic of proposed bi-directional level shifter.
 </p>

-Fig 1. shows the mixer schematic, consisting of a folded Gilbert cell.
-Here the local oscillator's (LO) differential input is fed to M1-M2 and M3-M4 pairs which act as transconductance amplifiers.
-The output current of both amplifiers is summed with opposite polarity and passed through load resistors R_L to produce the differential output voltage.
-The transconductance of both amplifiers can be varied by varying the currents I_1 and I_2.
-This is achieved with current mirror formed using FET’s M7-M9 and M8-M10 controlled using the differential pair (M5-M6).
-The Radio Frequency (RF) signal is applied to this differential pair M5-M6, hence modulating the gain for the LO signal.
-The use of current mirror results in larger output voltage swing and ease of biasing.
+Fig 1. shows the Transistor level bi-directional level shifter schematic,

-### Device Characterization
+### Technological Study Of Models

-Before the design of any circuit, a thorough understanding of the characteristics of used device is required.
-This becomes even more crucial for MOS devices of lower technology nodes which deviate a lot from the ideal MOS characteristics due to short channel effects.
+Before the design of any circuit, a thorough understanding of the characteristics of used devices is required.
+This becomes even more crucial for MOS devices of lower technology nodes which deviate a lot from the ideal MOS characteristics due to second order effects.

-The device characterization of NMOS and PMOS was performed using standard circuits for device characterization.
-The mosfets were taken from 28nm PDK library with width to length ratio of 0.3um/0.03um.
+The device models characterization of NMOS and PMOS was performed using standard circuits as part of model study.
+The mosfets were taken from SAED_32_28 PDK library with width to length ratio of 0.3um/0.03um.
 The drain to source voltages and gate to source voltages were sweeped to produce the below plots.

 <br/>
 <p align="center">